asciiu/polo/README.md

 **IMPORTANT!** If you change any database config value, please remember to update the config file `conf/application.conf`

-## Mailer Setup
-Add your mail server settings to application.conf under play.mailer.
-Set 'mock' to false to send emails.

 ### Database mapping code
 The file `models.db.Tables.scala` contains the database mapping code.
 It has been generated running the main class